VeemsHQ/veems/README.md

 ## Installation

-First install OS dependencies, ffmpeg and ffprobe.
+**Step 1.** First install OS dependencies, ffmpeg and ffprobe.
 You will also need Docker.

 Linux: